-That’s why, as the “US News & World Report” article correctly and astutely points out, so many medical school admissions officers love med school applicants who’ve studied outside of the sciences — because it shows that these students chose medicine willingly and deliberately over other areas of study.
+That’s why, as the “US News & World Report” article correctly and astutely points out, so many medical school admissions officers love med school applicants who’ve studied non-science subjects — because it shows that these students chose medicine willingly and deliberately over other areas of study.
 Medicine didn’t choose them because, say, their parents insisted it was the only honorable profession.
 Know any of those parents?
 We do.

 It may seem counterintuitive, but sometimes the best way to get into a top school for a hard science profession is by showing your soft side.